-Ginger has been shown to help relieve nausea and vomiting.
+Ginger may help relieve or prevent nausea and vomiting.

 - To stimulate appetite

-Ginger is known to stimulate the flow of saliva and digestive secretions, but clinical trials have not been performed.
+Ginger is known to stimulate saliva flow and digestive secretions, but clinical trials are lacking.

 - To relieve indigestion

-Compounds found in ginger are known to stimulate the flow of saliva and digestive juices, reduce gas, and calm the stomach and intestine, but human data are lacking.
+Compounds in ginger are known to stimulate saliva flow and digestive juices, reduce gas, and calm the digestive system, but human data are lacking.

 - To treat diarrhea

-Compounds found in ginger are known to calm the stomach and intestine, but scientific evidence is lacking.
+Compounds in ginger are known to calm the digestive system, but clinical data are lacking.

 - To treat nausea and vomiting

-Several clinical trials support use of ginger for short-term treatment of nausea and vomiting associated with chemotherapy and motion sickness.
-However, because of blood-thinning effects, ginger supplements should not be used around the time of surgery.
-It is also not suggested for use during pregnancy because of possible unknown risks to the developing embryo.
+Some studies support the short-term use of ginger for chemotherapy-associated nausea and vomiting and motion sickness.
+However, ginger supplements should not be used around the time of surgery because of blood-thinning effects.
+It is also not suggested for use during pregnancy because of risks to the developing embryo.

 - To treat respiratory ailments

-Certain compounds in ginger may improve inflammation and protect against certain viruses, but no human studies have been conducted to confirm this.
+Certain compounds in ginger may reduce inflammation and protect against certain viruses, but human studies are lacking.

 - To treat drug withdrawal symptoms

 A small animal study suggests that ginger may help ease withdrawal symptoms from drugs like morphine.
-However, no other studies have been published and human studies would be needed to see if this was true.
+However, clinical data are lacking.

-- Due to its blood-thinning effects, ginger supplements should be stopped 2 weeks before undergoing surgery, and should not be used immediately after surgery to control nausea or vomiting.
-Other types of medications given by your healthcare provider can be used to control these symptoms.
+- Due to its blood-thinning effects, ginger supplements should be stopped 2 weeks before surgery, and should not be used immediately after surgery to control nausea or vomiting.

 - Ginger supplements should be avoided in patients with bleeding disorders.